-- ✓ Installation of insulated overhead conductors (i.e., "tree wire") in those areas where conductor contacts are likely to initiate a wildfire; as of November 2019, tree wire has been ordered and plans are being developed to convert a small stretch of overhead conductors that have been identified as requiring this mitigation.
-Increasing the spacing between conductors, as clearance requirements and easements allow, can also reduce the likelihood of palm fronds creating shorts across conductors, which could spark a wildfire. - Leveraging conductor-spacing devices to minimize the likelihood of "wire slapping." - ✓ Where appropriate, converting existing overhead transmission and distribution assets to underground assets (e.g., conductors and transformers).
-Most new installations are underground, unless doing so would be cost-prohibitive or is otherwise infeasible. - ✓ Replacing wood poles, which can topple and ignite new fires in high-wind conditions, with sturdier poles, reducing the likelihood of downed poles igniting wildfires and speeding customer restoration.
-This may include the use of steel poles, where applicable. - ✓ Using stronger, composite materials for crossarms, e.g., fiberglass. - ✓ Replacement of insulators to reduce the likelihood of overhead conductors becoming detached and contacting vegetation or other flammable materials. - ✓ Identification, and replacement, of splices, clamps, and connectors on overhead conductors, where stress from heat or general use can cause downed conductors to come in contact with vegetation or other flammable materials. - ✓ Continue current practice of replacing overhead distribution transformers that are over 40 years old.
-Studies have confirmed that transformers over 40 years old have a higher likelihood of failure, which could result in sparking or explosions that could initiate a wildfire. - ✓ Improving transformer resiliency to reduce the likelihood of transformer failures (which can trigger transformer fires) and to protect transformers against the heat of a wildfire (which can also trigger transformer fires).
-This may include investigating more robust materials and supplies (e.g., FR3 transformer oil). - ✓ GWP's engineering redesigned the capacitor bank installation standards.
+- Installation of insulated overhead conductors (i.e., "tree wire") in those areas where conductor contacts are likely to initiate a wildfire; as of May 2023, tree wires are purchased, and plans are being developed to convert a small stretch of overhead conductors that have been identified as requiring this mitigation.
+Increasing the spacing between conductors, as clearance requirements and easements allow, can also reduce the likelihood of palm fronds creating shorts across conductors, which could spark a wildfire. - Leveraging conductor-spacing devices to minimize the likelihood of "wire slapping." - Where appropriate, converting existing overhead transmission and distribution assets to underground assets (e.g., conductors and transformers).
+Most new installations are underground, unless doing so would be cost-prohibitive or is otherwise infeasible.
+Undergrounding will also allow for the spreading of costs over a longer period of time and will allow us to significantly reduce ongoing programs and the associated costs, such as vegetation management, in areas that have been undergrounded removing the need to inspect, trim and cut trees. - Replacing wood poles, which can topple and ignite new fires in high-wind conditions, with sturdier poles, reducing the likelihood of downed poles igniting wildfires and speeding customer restoration.
+This may include the use of steel poles, where applicable. - Using stronger, composite materials for crossarms, e.g., fiberglass. - Replacement of insulators to reduce the likelihood of overhead conductors becoming detached and contacting vegetation or other flammable materials. - Identification, and replacement, of splices, clamps, and connectors on overhead conductors, where stress from heat or general use can cause downed conductors to come in contact with vegetation or other flammable materials. - Continue current practice of replacing overhead distribution transformers that are over 40 years old.
+Studies have confirmed that transformers over 40 years old have a higher likelihood of failure, which could result in sparking or explosions that could initiate a wildfire. - Replacing overloaded transformers that do not meet loading criteria to prevent transformer failure - Improving transformer resiliency to reduce the likelihood of transformer failures (which can trigger transformer fires) and to protect transformers against the heat of a wildfire (which can also trigger transformer fires).
+This may include investigating more robust materials and supplies (e.g., FR3 transformer oil). - GWP's engineering redesigned the capacitor bank installation standards.
 Capacitor bank neutral that is grounded at the base of the pole can facilitate high fault currents (and the potential for fire).
-According to the new standard capacitor bank neutral is no longer grounded. - ✓ Implementing fast-acting, automatic protection schemes to detect broken conductors and de-energize before the conductor touches the ground.
+According to the new standard capacitor bank neutral is no longer grounded.